qiuqiangkong/dcase2019_task1/README.md

 **Classification result**

 The table below shows the development performance of different models.
 The official baseline system result is from [2].
+CNN5, CNN9-I, and CNN13 are 5-layer, 9-layer and 13-layer CNNs applies 2x2 average pooling.
+CNN9-II applies 2x2 max pooling.
+The table shows that CNN9 achieves a good result in Subtask A and B.

 <img src="appendixes/results.png" width="700">